the-lstv/LinuxJS/README.md

   and import a .zip file from your real filesystem to the virtual one.
 */

+// WARNING: Breaking change!
+Since the new filesystem revamp, due to a new path parser, ALL methods are now async and need to be awaited.
+This is because symlinks are files and have to be read in order to be resolved, and that can only be done with async/await.

 // Reading using the JS API is similar to Node.JS await os.fs.read("/bin/ls", "utf8")